 - 8.1.
 Any issues regarding party level, ongoing delivery aspects of the information supply, such as data integrity or quality, should be addressed through "business as usual" channels as detailed in annex 3. - 8.2.
 Where a problem arises it should be reported immediately, in writing to the designated contacts (listed in annex 1).
 The contacts will endeavour to resolve the problem within 2 working days. - 8.3.
-Where it is not possible to resolve the issue within 2 working days or the issue is of such severity that public customers may be negatively affected by delays to their payments, the issue will be escalated to the senior management team for each partner.
+Where it is not possible to resolve the issue within 2 working days the issue will be escalated to the senior management team for each partner.
 They will be notified with an explanation of why the dispute has not been resolved so that they can take appropriate action for resolution or plan contingency arrangements. - 8.4.
 Where the "business as usual" channels fail to reach agreement, the parties will attempt to negotiate a settlement in the spirit of joint resolution within 20 working days of a formal notification being received.
-Contacts detailed in annex 3.
+Contacts detailed in annex 3. - 8.5.
+Specific strands of activity that may affect this MoU should be discussed at a "business as usual" level to consider the possible impact on the MoU; once the potential changes have been identified then a formal change notification should be sent to the 'MoU Change Control" contact detailed at annex 3. - 8.6.
+External changes affecting the operational delivery responsibilities of the parties will also necessitate the reviewing and potential amendment of this agreement.